Deadleg/certyman/README.md

 - Run one `certyman-listener` with access to Redis
 - (Optional) Run `certyman-ui` for a web page to view the list of domains served.

-Once the above are running, all you will need to do is start your Docker containers with the `certyman.domain` set to the domain you wish to route to with TLS (note you cannot use wildcards from Let's Encrypt).
+Once the above are running, all you will need to do is start your Docker containers with the `certyman.domain` set to the domain you wish to route to with TLS (note you cannot use wildcards with Let's Encrypt).

 Using Openresty, you can run something like the following to get your certificates served (see [lua-resty-auto-ssl](https://github.com/GUI/lua-resty-auto-ssl)):